Go Back to quimbombo.com Homepage

 trumpet, flugelhorn

-tenor and soprano saxophones, flute
+tenor and soprano saxophones, clarinet, flute

 Ricky Salas